 - usually located at /etc/sudoers.
 Configuration can be appended at /etc/sudoers.d - should not be edited directly but with the command visudo - visudo checks the syntax is correct before saving the file.
-In case there's an error in the syntax the sudo command will be disabled, so visudo prevents us from accidentally disabling sudo - this file is formed by a series of lines in the form
+In case there's an error in the syntax the sudo command will be disabled, so visudo prevents us from accidentally disabling sudo - this file is formed by a series of lines in the form user-spec host-spec = (runasuser-spec) command-spec sudoers file

-- this sample line allows user antonio to run the command shutdown as root in host abyecto antonio abyecto=(root) shutdown
+- this sample line allows user antonio to run the command shutdown as root in host abyecto antonio abyecto=(root) shutdown - as the sudoers file is checked locally, the host-spec only makes sense when we have a common sudoers file for several machines